-Choosing a major is a decision that each student comes to for their own reasons and on their own timelines.
-Some students take longer to make their decision and need assistance in the process.
-Sometimes students also find a career of interest but aren’t sure how to get to that path.
+Choosing a major is a decision that each student comes to for their own reasons…and on their own timelines.
+Some students investigate options longer to make their decision and need assistance in the process.
+Sometimes students find a career of interest but aren’t sure of the major that will lead them there.
 And at other times, students think they know their path heading to college, something changes, and they are not sure how to update their path on their own.
-We understand.
-Here are some suggestions to help you navigate this important decision no matter where you stand on your own journey.
+We understand and have resources to support you.

 Enroll in ELN 1110: Exploring Majors Seminar for 1 semester hour.
 This course is taught each fall and spring.
 Students explore in depth their values, interests, goals, personality, and more; and how these relate to the majors and other academic experiences available at Elon.

 Use the Academic Catalog to explore the academic programs available at Elon.
 Write down the names of any majors that intrigue you.
 You’re just exploring and not making a commitment, so write down the names of ones you know less about as well.
 We then encourage you to use the Majors & Minors link to your left.
 This will provide you quick links to our respective Colleges and Schools to learn more about each program.
 As you learn more, add or eliminate options from your list